 Lino Laure is a self-taught painter.
-Born in the Philippines in 1963, as a child he would often be found with paper and pencil in hand, drawing intently, while sitting on the floor beside his architect father who regularly worked at his desk.
-At the age of nine, Lino's family immigrated to the United States in Southern California.
-He graduated from Cal Poly, Pomona in 1989 with a Liberal Arts/Education degree.
+He was born in the Philippines in 1963.
+In 1972, his parents along with his 6 siblings, immigrated and made their new home in the United States, in Southern California.
+Lino graduated from Cal Poly, Pomona in 1989 with a Liberal Arts/Education degree.
 After college, he taught elementary school for several years.
 Then, a chance encounter with a spiritual teacher drew him to study some of India's traditional healing arts, including yoga.
-Since then he has been practicing meditation.

-Lino moved to San Francisco in 1997 to continue his studies with his spiritual teacher.
-It was during that time when after taking his first trip to France on vacation that he discovered his natural ability to paint.
-From the photos he took of the beautiful French countryside, he returned to San Francisco and began painting the scenes which he captured.
-From then on, he was hooked on painting.
+In 1997, Lino moved to San Francisco.
+It was while in San Francisco, while continuing his studies with his spiritual teacher that Lino discovered his natural ability to paint.
 Subsequently, he began cultivating his painting abilities mostly through self-study.
-Later, to further polish his skills as a painter, he mentored for a short time with renowned Northern California landscape painter, Ann Hogle, who happened to be one of his best friend's mother.
-Lino was a member of the San Francisco Artist's Guild and participated in shows and art venues in the Bay Area.
+During that time, he also mentored with renowned Northern California landscape painter Ann Hogle, who happened to be one of his best friend's mother.
+Lino then became a member of the San Francisco Artist's Guild and participated in shows and art venues in the Bay Area.

 About the Artwork

 All of Lino's artwork are painted with oils on canvas.
-Large paintings are finished in his studio while smaller paintings are completed from start to finish "en plein air" (in the open outdoors).
-Landscapes are Lino's main subject matter when painting.
-However, he also enjoy's creating conceptual and abstract pieces garnered from his imagination, often taking elements of real or imaginary landscapes or figures to create a story and induce a particular mood.
+Large paintings are finished in his studio while smaller paintings are completed from start to finish "en plein air".
+Landscapes are often Lino's main subject matter when painting.
+However, he also enjoy's creating conceptual and abstract pieces garnered from his imagination and derived from elements of real or imaginary landscapes or figures to create a story or induce a particular mood.